adzo261/twitter-like-micro-blog/README.md

 # Twitter Like Micro Blog

-> Twitter like micro blogging site based on Django,Jquery,Ajax and Twitter Bootstrap.
+> Twitter like micro blogging site based on Django, Jquery, Ajax and Twitter Bootstrap.

 ## Hosted on Heruko